 It is anticipated that in the long run, these robots will emerge cheaper than ‘importing’ English-speaking teachers.
 Another advantage which the team is pointing to is the elimination of ‘moral problems’.
 Robots also do not break the law, which has emerged a concern for the government in the past.

 With robots around, learning sessions may not remain restricted to classrooms.
 These robots can potentially deliver beyond class-hours, learn as they teach and behave highly informed instructors.
 Their skill can find specific applicability in treating developmental problems in autistic patients.
-This project has a whooping $100 million support from the South Korean government, and engages about 300 researchers.
+This project has a whopping $100 million support from the South Korean government and engages about 300 researchers.

 This year itself, South Korea may operate several robots in preschools.
 In a demonstration at the research lab, the robots revealed encouraging gestures although they shall be trained further to deliver better.
 For a country like South Korea, robotics indulging in the chores, besides teaching, should not appear unusual.
 But time shall judge the usefulness of robotics for the entire human species.